mmatyas/pegasus-docs/docs/user-guide/config-files.md

     As with the collections, plural forms for the keys with multiple values are also supported, so `developers`, `publishers` and `genres` will work too.

 ### Example

+Continuing with the collection example, a file called `C:/games/snes/metadata.txt` could look like this:

 ```make
 file: Alien Hominid (Europe) (En,Fr,De,Es,It).gba